 This guide breaks down the most common technical leadership interview questions at staff+ levels, what interviewers evaluate, and how to structure answers demonstrating organizational impact.

 Interviewers ask this to evaluate your ability to influence engineers you don't manage, reconcile competing priorities, and shepherd a single technical vision through organizational politics.
-Staff+ roles depend on leading without authority—the role itself is defined by cross-team influence.
+Staff+ roles depend on leading without authority.
+The role itself is defined by cross-team influence.

 The real test is whether you understand stakeholder incentives and can convert that insight into consensus.